On affine rigidity: Introduction

 One natural setting is the Euclidean setting, where the scans are known to be related by Euclidean transforms.
 In this case it is sufficient to study just the case of a graph, where we think of each edge as its own scan with only $2$ points.
 Unfortunately, many of the Euclidean problems are NP-HARD~\cite{Saxe79:EmbedGraphsNP}.
 In this paper, we study what happens when one relaxes the problem to the affine setting, that is, one assumes that the scans are known to be related by affine transforms.
 Under this relaxation, much of the analysis reduces to linear algebra, and uniqueness questions reduce to rank calculations.
 We prove a variety of fundamental results about this type of rigidity and also place it in the context of other rigidity classes such as global rigidity and universal rigidity.

-We also specifically investigate the case of hypergraphs $\Theta$ that arises by starting with an input graph $\Gamma$, and considering each one-ring in $\Gamma$ as a hyperedge in $\Theta$.
+We also specifically investigate the case of hypergraphs $\Theta$ that arises by starting with an input graph $\Gamma$, and considering each one-ring (a vertex and its neighbors) in $\Gamma$ as a hyperedge in $\Theta$.
 We call such a hypergraph the neighborhood hypergraph of $\Gamma$.
 Such neighborhood hypergraphs naturally arise when studying molecules~\cite{lee:PhDThesis:2008}, when applying a divide and conquer approach to sensor network localization~\cite{singer2008remark} and in machine learning~\cite{roweis2000nonlinear}.